vladbv/daily-coding-problem/README.md

 Output: 2

 It takes 1 step to move from (0, 0) to (1, 1).
 It takes one more step to move from (1, 1) to (1, 2).
+<h2>Problem 81</h2>
+This problem was asked by Cisco.

+Given an unsigned 8-bit integer, swap its even and odd bits.
+The 1st and 2nd bit should be swapped, the 3rd and 4th bit should be swapped, and so on.

+For example, 10101010 should be 01010101.
+11100010 should be 11010001.

+Bonus: Can you do this in one line?